The goals of the NIJ Office of Communications and Operations are to:

 - Inter-Agency Agreements.
 The office manage all of NIJ’s financial inter-agency agreements with other federal and state agencies.

 - Human Resources Management.
 The office guides NIJ leadership in attracting, developing and maintaining a high-quality and diverse workforce.
-We coordinate with OJP’s Office of Human Resources on recruitment, employee performance management, and continuous learning, as well as employee and labor management issues.
+We coordinate with the OJP Office of Human Resources on recruitment, employee performance management, and continuous learning, as well as employee and labor management issues.

 - Peer Review and Solicitation Management.
 The office manages all technical aspects of the peer review process, from budgeting to contract administration.
 In addition, we develop timelines for inclusion in the Grant Forecasting Tool to ensure the timely processing of NIJ’s awards.